rasyachremony/Optifine-Checker/README.md

    pip install -r requirements.txt
    ```

-3. Make sure you have Google Chrome installed on your system.
+3. Make sure you have Google Chrome / Chromium installed on your system.

 ## Usage